t-edson/P65Pas/README.md

 ## Source Code

-The source code of the compiler is in the folder /Source.
+The source code of the compiler is located in the folder /Source.

 P65Pas has been compiled, using the version 2.0.12 of Lazarus.
 Tested in Windows, Ubuntu and Mac.